Omeprazole thrombocytopenia

 Thrombocytopenia is a medical condition characterized by a low platelet count in the blood.
 Platelets are essential for blood clotting and preventing excessive bleeding.
 When the platelet count is below normal levels, individuals may experience increased bruising, bleeding gums, and prolonged bleeding from minor injuries.

-See also Omeprazole nuchter
+See also Omeprazole heart flutter

 Thrombocytopenia can have various causes, including underlying health conditions, medications, and autoimmune disorders.
 It is crucial to monitor platelet levels regularly and seek medical attention if symptoms of thrombocytopenia arise.